markmac99/auroracam/README.md

 # A Simple Aurora Camera

 The scripts in this folder implement a very simple aurora camera using a barebones IP camera.
-I installed it on a Raspberry Pi4 running Bookworm 64-bit, but any small computer would do as long as its running a variant of Linux and has Python 3.7 or later.
+As well as the Atom mini-pc mentioned below I have installed it on a Raspberry Pi4 running Bookworm 64-bit, but any small computer would do as long as its running a variant of Linux and has Python 3.7 or later.

 ## How it works
 A python script captures an image from the camera every few seconds.
 At the end of the night, the saved images are made into an MP4 and hhe host is rebooted to ensure a clean start for the next day.
 The software also captures during the day, creating a separate set of data and timelapse.